-You must also finish each training session on a positive note with lots of praise and play.
+Always finish each training session on a positive note with lots of praise and play.
 Even if you think your pet is responding well to the training, complete the entire training.
 Reinforcement is important!

 Day 1 - Boundary Awareness, Tone Only Training Mode

-Perform 3 10-15 minutes sessions on the first day of training.
-The goal of this first training session is to have your pet learn that the Boundary Flags and warning beep from the Receiver Collar define the new Pet Area.
-Program the Static Correction Level on the Receiver Collar to Level 1, tone only training mode.
+Perform 3 x 10-15 minutes sessions on the first day of training.
+The goal of this first training session is to let your pet learn the Boundary Flags and warning beep from the Receiver Collar, which defines his new containment area.

 - Repeat the steps in Phase One.
-If your pet does not respond to the Static Correction, confirm that the Receiver Collar is fitting properly.
-If the Receiver Collar is fitted properly and your pet does not respond to the Static Correction, increase the Static Correction Level by 1.
+If your pet does not respond to the static correction, confirm the Receiver Collar is fitting properly.
+If the Receiver Collar is fitted properly and your pet does not respond to the static correction, increase the level by 1.
+Watch for slight reactions at first such as ears up, head turned, looking at the ground.

-- Watch for slight reactions at first such as ears up, head turned, looking at the ground.
-Stay at the same flag until your pet resists going into the Boundary Zone.
+- Stay at the same flag until your pet resists going into the Boundary Zone.

-Days 5 – 8 - Distraction Phase
+Days 5 – 8: Distraction Phase

 - Repeat this process with other distractions.

-Days 9 – 14 - Unleashed Supervision
+Days 9 – 14: Unleashed Supervision

-Days 15 – 30 - Pet Monitoring
+Days 15 – 30: Pet Monitoring